golioth/docs/docs/device-management/5-ota/README.md

-Our OTA feature is highly flexible, allowing to not just update your main firmware, but sub components like the Cellular Modem firmware, update an on device Machine Learning model or even sending custom binaries required for your application as part of a release.
+Our OTA feature is highly flexible, allowing to not just update your main firmware, but sub components like the Cellular Modem firmware, update an on device Machine Learning model or even sending custom binaries required for your application as part of a deployment.

-Artifacts and Releases can be accessed from Golioth Web Console, the [Golioth REST API](/reference/management-api/openapi), or by using the [`goliothctl dfu`](/reference/command-line-tools/goliothctl/goliothctl_dfu) subcommand.
+Packages and Deployments can be accessed from Golioth Web Console, the [Golioth REST API](/reference/management-api/openapi), or by using the [`goliothctl dfu`](/reference/command-line-tools/goliothctl/goliothctl_dfu) subcommand.

 :::info Details for OTA manifest, path, and status

 For more information on how the Golioth server and IoT devices communicate with